Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: The L infinity -norm, Main Theorem and the Proof

 Thus we have

 Now we prove the right-hand inequality.
-By continuity of the norms, it suffices to prove for the integral coefficients.
-For the closed case, the remaining argument is the following.
-Fix a closed surface $S$ dual to a harmonic $1$-form $\alpha$, of area at most $2\pi \|\alpha \|_{Th}$ [\citenum{bdNorms}, Theorem 3.2].
-By \pc duality that $\int_M \beta \wedge \phi =\int_S \beta$ for every closed $2$-form $\beta$.
-In the closed case, the harmonic form $\phi$ is closed and coclosed.
-Thus we have
+By linearity and continuity of the two norms, it suffices to prove it for $\alpha \in \lh(M; \Z)$.
+Fix a closed, taut, and least area surface $S$ dual to $\alpha$.
+Using \eqref{homologicaldualitysur}, we have